hathibelagal-dev/llamashell/README.md

 # llamashell
- `llamashell` is a powerful shell that's powered by a locally running LLM (ideally Llama 3.x, Qwen 2.5, or Gemma 3)
+ `llamashell` is a powerful shell that's powered by a locally running LLM.
+We have tested it with Llama 3.2, Qwen 2.5, and Gemma 3.

 ## Features